activeviam/jdk4py/README.md

 ## Versioning

-`jdk4py`'s version contains at least 4 numbers:
+`jdk4py`'s version contains 4 numbers:

-- The last number is `jdk4py` specific: it starts at 0 for each Java version and then increases.
+- The first 3 numbers are the Java version.
-- The other numbers are the Java version.
+- The fourth is `jdk4py` specific: it starts at 0 for each Java version and then increases.